What is the Difference Between Lacerations vs Cuts and Abrasions?

 Treatment for Lacerations

 Proper cleaning and care for lacerations is extremely important.
-Failure to clean a wound may result in bacteria getting in the would and causing a serious blood infection.
-If you have suffered a laceration, you should go to the emergency room immediately and be sure to follow your doctors discharge instructions.
+Failure to clean a wound may result in bacteria getting in the wound and causing a serious blood infection.
+If you have suffered a laceration, you should go to the emergency room immediately and be sure to follow your doctor’s discharge instructions.

 Attorneys for Lacerations

 If you have suffered lacerations as a result of the negligence of another, call us for a free consultation.
 If you are on the job, it should be covered by your employer’s worker’s compensation (assuming your employer provides it.)
 If it is not on the job or your employer fails to provide worker’s compensation, you may be entitled to compensation for your injuries.
-Call us to learn your legal rights today.
-1-800-298-0111.
+Call us to learn your legal rights today at (713) 932-0777.